 97. Hold training sessions

 We don’t trust what we don’t know.
-It’s the responsibility of each team to train the other.
-This builds a cohesive strategy, yes, but more than anything it breaks down distrust.
+It’s each team's responsibility to train the other.
+This builds a cohesive strategy, yes, but more than anything, it breaks down distrust.
 Education heals all wounds.
-If the sales team know not how marketing folk do what they do, but why they do it – and why it works – they’ll feel a lot less precious and controlling about the whole process, and vice versa.
+If the sales team knows not how marketing folk do what they do, but why they do it – and why it works – they’ll feel a lot less precious and controlling about the whole process, and vice versa.

 98. Learn how to have effective meetings

-When sales and marketing get together, they have the opportunity to optimise their ways of working.
+When sales and marketing come together, they can optimise their ways of working.
 They can come up with new ideas to generate leads and turn them into customers.
 The opportunity.
-Too often, the reality is that meeting either got cancelled, it turned into a good old rant session, or nobody spoke up.
+Too often, the reality is that the meeting either got cancelled, it turned into a good old rant session, or nobody spoke up.

 The idea is that rather than every problem bubbling up to the VP of Sales and then having a conversation with the VP Marketing and then it flows downhill.
 Solve the problems at their source by empowering everyone on the team and building relationships at all levels in the team. - Mark Volpe, CMO at HubSpot

-A sales and marketing meeting should be a merging of minds between all levels in the teams.
-If you’re running the meeting, find a way to make sure everyone’s voices are heard.
-Aim to come out with three to five tangible lead gen ideas.
+A sales and marketing meeting should be a merging of minds between all levels of the team.
+If you’re running the meeting, make sure everyone’s voice is heard.
+Aim to come out with three to five tangible lead generation ideas.

 99. Exchange clandestine information